W2194: Children's Healthy Living Network (CHLN) in the U.S. Affiliated Pacific Region

 Measurement of Progress and Results

-- WEBSITE CHL intervention, training resources, community reports, and peer reviewed publications disseminated on the CHL website (chl-pacific.org) and the CHLN eXtension website (https://chln.extension.org/).
+- • WEBSITE CHL research-based interventions, training resources, community reports, and peer reviewed publications disseminated on the CHL website (chl-pacific.org) .

 Outcomes or Projected Impacts